haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks_advanced.md

 ### Merging Actors

 In the [scene masks](#scene-masks) section we saw how we can restrict actors being built to specific scenes.
 However now we have a list of Actor objects and fetching the pose of each actor would need a for loop.
-The easy solution here is to create a new Actor that represents/views that entire list of actors via `Actor.merge` as done below (taken from the PickSingleYCB code).
+The solution here is to create a new Actor that represents/views that entire list of actors via `Actor.merge` as done below (taken from the PickSingleYCB code).

 ```python
 obj = Actor.merge(actors, name="ycb_object")